Noreen Kompanik shares a delightful story about the beauty of crocheted snowflakes. Crochet Getaway welcomes Noreen as a contributor to our site!

 The snowflakes were lovely enough, but it was the accompanying handwritten note we treasured as much as the ornaments.

-And sure enough, just like in nature, not one of those 25 crocheted snowflakes were the same.
+And sure enough, just like in nature, not one of those 25 crocheted snowflakes was the same.
 Though similar in size, they each had their own remarkable characteristics.
 Miraculously, they’ve survived 42 Christmases covering several military moves, including one to Italy.

 They’ve traveled from the East Coast to the West and many places in between.
 They’ve adorned our Christmas tree every year since 1975.
 And these precious gifts of love have never yellowed or faded over the years.

-Even when we changed Christmas tree themes living in the desert or closer to the beach, the snowflakes have always been the shining stars on our tree.
+Even when we changed Christmas tree themes living in the desert or closer to the beach, the crocheted snowflakes have always been the shining stars on our tree.
 Family and friends marvel at their intricate designs and always ask where we got them.

-But there was even more magic in those crocheted snowflakes for they brought back precious family memories.
-Those Christmas get-togethers when my great-grandmother Baba was still alive and my grandparents, aunts, uncles, and cousins all gathered together for the holidays.
-Back then, we all lived and grew up in the same Ohio town and holidays were a grand event.
+But there was even more magic in those crocheted snowflakes, for they brought back precious family memories.
+Those Christmas get-togethers when my great-grandmother Baba was still alive, and my grandparents, aunts, uncles, and cousins all gathered together for the holidays.
+Back then, we all lived and grew up in the same Ohio town, and holidays were a grand event.

-We were all so different yet everyone had a wonderful time because love was in the air and all around us as we shared the Christmas magic.
+We were all so different, yet everyone had a wonderful time because love was in the air and all around us as we shared the Christmas magic.

 One common thread we all talked about was wondering if we’d have snow on Christmas.
-And just like a miracle some years, the snow would come down silently blanketing us in a mantle of white as we’d all leave Christmas Eve services together.
-Kids so excited we’d stick out our tongues hoping to capture a snowflake and then praying the white stuff would be wet enough to build a snowman.
+And just like a miracle some years, the snow would come down silently, blanketing us in a mantle of white as we’d all leave Christmas Eve services together.
+Kids so excited we’d stick out our tongues, hoping to capture a snowflake and then praying the white stuff would be wet enough to build a snowman.

-That’s what the snowflakes bring with them each year we carefully place them on our tree.
-Some memories make us laugh, a few bring tears.
-But thanks to Aunt Julia we still have those wonderful magical snowflakes.
+That’s what the snowflakes bring with them.
+Each year, we carefully place them on our tree.
+Some memories make us laugh.
+A few bring tears.
+But thanks to Aunt Julia, we still have those wonderful magical snowflakes.

+An unknown author wrote, “Snowflakes are one of nature’s most fragile things.
+But look what happens when they stick together.”
 I don’t know if Aunt Julia ever knew the joy those snowflakes have brought into our lives over the years.
 Maybe someday we’ll get the chance to tell her.